dadadies/ddd_image_organize/README.md

 ## Future Goals

 *   LM Studio is not able to process or organize images properly, so it needs fixing.
-Google Gemini and Ollana are working well.
+Google Gemini and Ollama are working well.
 *   Handle greater amounts of images.
-This limitation might be more with the LLMs and interfaces rather then the program itself.
-*   Standardized Organization: Implement a feature to allow users to define a limited set of standard categories for image organization to avoid too many catogories.
-The prompt option may provide this guidance, but have yet to be tested.
+*   Standardized Organization: Implement a feature to allow users to define a limited set of categories for image organization to avoid too many catogories.
+The prompt option may provide this guidance, but has yet to be tested.
 *   Implement a configuration/preference system.

 ## Future Goals Fixed